 I’ve been working from home for a little over 5 years now.
 Three of those years I also worked outside of the home in the evenings and overnights.
 For the last two years I have been working at home with twins.

 In the past 48+ months I have struggled, faced challenges, and learned to manage a work at home life with twins.
 No matter what work at home job you have, these 3 Secrets to Working at Home with Twins can help you.

 3 Secrets to Working at Home with Twins

 For me it’s business calls, hosting Twitter Parties, and meeting post deadlines that don’t mix well with toddler tantrums and diaper explosions.
 Those are the times I reach out for help, especially if it’s something I know is on the schedule.
 Having someone from the Safety “Net”work come play with the twins for an hour, allows you to focus, and them to be supervised.

 During morning cartoon time I can check my emails, then follow that up with story time to balance things out.
-I do the work that takes longer and more focus during nap time, because I know I have at least 90 minutes.
+I do the work that takes longer and more focus during nap time, because I need at least 90 minutes.
 You have to find a schedule that works for you, or it will work against you in the long run.

-3) Get Out Of The House and I’m not talking the grocery store and Walgreens.
-Plan Day Time Outings with other friends with kids, check out the local daytime events in the area that are targeted at little kids, or plan a lunch date at grandma’s house.
+#3 Get Out Of The House and I’m not talking the grocery store and Walgreens.
+Plan day time outings with other friends who have kids, check out the local daytime events in the area that are targeted at little kids or plan a lunch date at grandma’s house.

 Getting out of the house when you work from home, especially during the Winter, can help you stay motivated and keep the blahs at bay.
 At least it does for me.
 Make sure some of that getting out of the house also involves Me Time because you also need to recharge after a day or working and motherhood at the same time.